noinil/pinang/README.md

 pinang
 ======

-PINANG is designed to be a coarse grained molecular dynamics package.
+PINANG is a stupid test for CGMD.

-PINANG Is Not AMBER, NAMD, or GROMACS.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The coarse grained model for molecular dynamics (mainly Go-like model) are